quii/go-specs-greet/README.md

 ## A slight diversion in to the "adapter" design pattern

-Now that we've separated our domain logic of greeting people into a separate function, we are now free to write unit tests for our greet function; which is undoubtedly a lot simpler than testing it through a specification that goes through a driver that hits a web server, to get a string finally!
+Now that we've separated our domain logic of greeting people into a separate function, we are now free to write unit tests for our greet function.
+This is undoubtedly a lot simpler than testing it through a specification that goes through a driver that hits a web server, to get a string!

-Wouldn't it be nice if we could re-use our specification here too?
+Wouldn't it be nice if we could reuse our specification here too?
 After all, the specification's point is decoupled from implementation details.
+If the specification captures our **essential complexity** and our "domain" code is supposed to model it, we should be able to use them together.

 Let's give it a go in `greet_test.go`